torvalds/linux/Documentation/process/applying-patches.rst

 You apply a patch with the ``patch`` program.
 The patch program reads a diff (or patch) file and makes the changes to the source tree described in it.

-Patches for the Linux kernel are generated relative to the parent directory holding the kernel source dir.
+Patches for the GNU/Linux kernel are generated relative to the parent directory holding the kernel source dir.

 This means that paths to files inside the patch file contain the name of the